List of He-Man and the Masters of the Universe characters: Man-E-Faces

-Man-E-Faces is a multi-faced Heroic Warrior, with the ability to change his faces from a human face to a monster face to a robot face.
+Man-E-Faces is a multi-faced Heroic Warrior with three faces: a human face, a robotic face, and a monstrous face.
 His physical abilities mirror the face he wears.
 Man-E-Faces, at times called "Manny" by his fellow Masters, had a prodigious career as an actor prior to his transformation.
 He is also a master of disguise.
 His strongest persona, Man-E-Monster, was also his weakest, because as a monster he could initially be controlled by Beast Man.
 He enjoys playing the Eternian version of chess; Man-At-Arms built Roboto originally to serve as a gaming partner for Man-E-Faces.
 The figure came with a gun but it was not used in the cartoon.

+In the 2002 TV series, his voice changes with each face.
+At one point, his monster face was nearly controlled by Beast-Man.

+The Masters of the Universe Classics toyline depicted him as having been a master of disguise named Perkaedo who performed for King Randor at Prince Adam's 18th birthday party.
+He unknowingly drank a magic potion made by Skeletor that transformed him into a monster.
+Thanks to He-Man and the Sorceress of Castle Grayskull, Perkaedo was cured of this transformation at the cost of gaining three personalities that are associated with his normal face, his monster face, and his robot face.

 Man-E-Faces is voiced by Lou Scheimer in the 1980s series, Paul Dobson in the 2002 series, and Stephen Fry in the 2021 series.

 Mekaneck

 Mekaneck is the Heroic Warrior with a telescoping mechanical neck that enables him to serve as a spy and do reconnaissance.
 Man-At-Arms is the one who gave him his extending prosthetic neck, although in the 2002 series this is never discussed; Man-At-Arms is only shown repairing kinks and damage to Mekaneck's neck.

 In the 2002 series, Mekaneck occasionally feels useless and wishes he had better superpowers than just an extending neck.
 This leads him to unknowingly retrieve Count Marzo's power amulet, in the vain hope that he'd be granted better abilities.
 He-Man and the other Masters finally convince Mekaneck of his worth.
-Only the figure came with the club, he did not have this in the 1980s cartoon.
+Only the figure came with the club, he did not have this in the 1980s series.
 However, he did use it in the 2002 series.
 Mekaneck also had a son by the name of Philip.

+The Masters of the Universe Classics toyline depicted him as soldier named Orius who was wounded during the Great Unrest event called the Battle of Avion.
+Upon Duncan bringing him to Castle Grayskull, the Sorceress of Castle Grayskull healed Orius, giving him an extendable neck made from microscopic nanites.

 Mekaneck is voiced by Lou Scheimer in the 1980s series and Gabe Khouth in the 2002 series.
+Mekaneck made his live action debut in the 2026 film, portrayed by James Wilkinson.

-CBR voted Mekaneck 10th worst He-Man toy.
+CBR voted Mekaneck tenth-worst He-Man toy.